basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 3. Good luck.

 That is not enough for me.
-I do not have physical access to the machine.
+I could physically access the machine, but unplugging the relevant NVMe hardware would mean taking apart more of the box than I wanted to touch.
-I cannot unplug the data disks before running the installer.
+So I treated the cutover as if the disks had to stay connected.
 And I absolutely do not want one typo in a disk path to become a very expensive lesson in humility.

 ## Giving an agent the keys, carefully